 2. Light leaks - often the conduit pipe will come apart, break or separate from the niche.
 This is difficult to patch.
 There are various methods to patch a bad conduit connection.
-A two part epoxy that dries hard, with putty, silicone or caulk are all possible fixes.
+A two-part epoxy that dries hard, with putty, silicone or caulk is all possible fixes.

 3. Liner leaks - simply patch it with a vinyl liner patch kit.
 If underwater, use a wet patch kit.